General Visa Questions

 To avoid the hassle of missing your flight, it's recommend you purchase your visa in advance through EasyETA, so that you can rest assured that your visa status will be approved.
 If by chance it is not, we will give you your money back and tell you your best course of action.

-An Electronic Travel Authority (ETA) is required for people who are outside Australia and want to visit Australia for tourism or business purposes.
+An ETA is required for people who are outside Australia and want to visit Australia for tourism or business purposes.
 It is required for many nationalities around the world.

 Airlines, travel agents, cruise companies, and immigration officials all have similar systems which allow them to run an inquiry on your visa status.